Skip to main content

 Daba

-Daba is a village in the Samtskhe-Javakheti region, Borjomi municipality.
-It is located at an elevation of 900 meters above sea level, on the southwestern slope of the Gvirgvina Range, on the right side of the Gujaretistskali River.
-The village is distinguished by its mystical atmosphere, dense coniferous forests, and ancient cultural heritage.
+Daba is a village located within the Borjomi Municipality of the Samtskhe-Javakheti region.
+It sits at an elevation of approximately 900 meters above sea level on the southwestern slopes of the Gvirgvina Range, positioned along the banks of the Gujaretistskali River.
+The settlement is characterized by its immediate proximity to dense coniferous woodlands and a topography that creates a secluded atmosphere within the broader Borjomi valley system.

 Transfers